-The Wordrobe’s Editor Sophie Ritchie heads to the Scottish streets of Edinbrugh for a taste of Harajuku Kitchen’s Japanese dishes
+The Wordrobe’s Editor Sophie Ritchie heads to the Scottish streets of Edinburgh for a taste of Harajuku Kitchen’s Japanese dishes

 Edinburgh’s foodie scene continues to impress and improve, with its cobbled city streets lined with eatery after eatery.
 Upon one of these avenues you’ll find Harajuku Kitchen, a little Japanese restaurant tucked away in Bruntsfield.